• Home

 How do I store these Homemade Hostess Cupcakes?

-Once the cupcakes have cooled, store in an airtight container or individually wrap each cupcake in aluminum foil for up to 2 days at room temperature or in the fridge.
+Storing: Store the cupcakes in an airtight container or individually wrap each cupcake in aluminum foil for up to 2 days in the fridge.
 Try to create a teepee with the top of the foil so it isn't touching the top of the frosting as much.

-Pop them in a zip top bag and freeze the cupcakes for up to 30 days.
+Pop the wrapped cupcakes in a zip top bag and freeze the cupcakes for up to 30 days.

 To defrost, put the cupcakes in the fridge the night before or leave them out on the counter for 2 hours prior to eating or until the cupcakes are room temperature and soft.